-{In our first three schemes~1A--1C the transmitter simply relays the compression information it received over each of the feedback links to the other receiver, as is the case also for our motivating scheme in the previous section~\ref{sec:simple}.
-Alternatively, the transmitter can also use this feedback information to first reconstruct the compressed versions of the channel outputs and then compress them jointly with the Marton codewords.
-The indices resulting from this latter compression are then sent to the two receivers. {The following Theorem \ref{theo5} presents the region achieved by this fourth scheme~2.}} \begin{Theorem} The capacity region $\set{C}_{\textnormal{Fb}}$ includes the set $\set{R}_\textnormal{proc.}${\footnote{{The subscript ``proc." indicates that the transmitter processes the feedback information it receives.}}} of all nonnegative rate pairs $(R_1,R_2)$ that satisfy
+{In our Schemes~IA--IC the transmitter simply relays the compression information it received over each of the feedback links to the other receiver, as is the case also for our motivating scheme in the previous section~\ref{sec:simple}.

+Alternatively, the transmitter can use this feedback information to first reconstruct the compressed versions of the channel outputs and then compress them jointly with the Marton codewords.
+The indices resulting from this latter compression are then sent to the two receivers. {The following Theorem \ref{theo5} presents the rate region achieved by this Scheme~II.}} \begin{Theorem} The capacity region $\set{C}_{\textnormal{Fb}}$ includes the set $\set{R}_\textnormal{proc.}${\footnote{{The subscript ``proc." indicates that the transmitter processes the feedback information it receives.}}} of all nonnegative rate pairs $(R_1,R_2)$ that satisfy